-14 Since, then, the children have flesh and blood as their share, He^[S] Himself likewise partook of the same, in order that through His death He might abolish the one who had6 the power of death-that is, the devil-15 and set free these [the children] who during their whole lifetime were subject to slavery through fear of death.7 16 (Now surely He does not identify with angels,8 but He does identify with Abraham's seed.)
-17 This is why He was obliged to become like those 'brothers' in all respects, so that He could be a merciful and faithful high priest, in what concerns God, with a view to making propitiation9 for the sins of the people.
-18 For in that in which He Himself endured suffering, having been tested,10 He is able to assist those who are being tested.
+&quot;Had", not 'has' (as in NIV, etc.)-in Revelation 1:18 the glorified Christ affirms that He now holds the 'keys'.
+Although the participle of the verb 'to have' is in the present tense, that indicates that it is simultaneous with the time of the finite verb to which it is subordinate, which in this case is 'to partake', which is in the past tense.
+Here we have one of a few overt statements giving the purpose of the Incarnation-to abolish Satan.
+See also Romans 14:9, 2 Corinthians 5:15 death-that is, the devil-15 and set free these [the children] who during their whole lifetime were subject to slavery through fear of death.
+16 (Now surely He does not identify with angels, but He does identify with Abraham's seed.)
+17 This is why He was obliged to become like those 'brothers' in all respects, so that He could be a merciful and faithful high priest, in what concerns God, with a view to making propitiation for the sins of the people.
+18 For in that in which He Himself endured suffering, having been and Philippians 2:8-11.